Norman Lumsden

 Norman Lumsden (16 September 1906 – 28 November 2001) was an English opera singer and actor.
 He first came to prominence during the 1940s and 1950s in several operas by composer Benjamin Britten, often performing at Covent Garden and the Aldeburgh and Glyndebourne festivals.
 He later began a television acting career during the 1970s appearing mostly in small roles in TV dramas.
 He branched out into films during the 1980s, notably appearing in Clint Eastwood's 1990 film White Hunter, Black Heart.
 He is particularly remembered for his portrayal of J. R. Hartley in the 1983 Yellow Pages advert Fly Fishing by J. R. Hartley, in 2015 voted fifth most popular British TV advertisement.

-Biography

 Early life and education

 Born Norman Thompson in Chelsea in 1906, Lumsden was the son of a butler.
 He originally worked as a commercial artist, designing book jackets for the publishers Hodder & Stoughton, including those for Leslie Charteris's The Saint series.
 After suffering a bout of emphysema he took up singing on the advice of his doctor to strengthen his lungs.
 He was taught by the basses Robert Radford and Norman Allin.